 Students read high quality books from our school reading list at their own pace.
 Reading fluency is improved through oral reading practice and comprehension is practiced and assessed through narration, the art of telling back what one has heard, read or observed.
 Each 1st-5th grade class also enjoys several classic novels each year, read aloud by the teacher.
 Often the book culminates in a party organized by parents where students are encouraged to dress as their favorite character, enjoy foods from the book and other fun activities.

 Students learn English grammar, including the conventions of writing (punctuation, capitalization, and so on), parts of speech and the rules of grammar.
 They learn to apply those in their composition lessons.
 Using passages and sentences from classic children’s literature, our composition program gives students the opportunity to practice their composition skills while absorbing and imitating the style and grace of great authors.
 In addition, our upper grammar classes (grades 3-5) begin to study the Progymnasmata, a time-tested tool for writing style.

-Despite our increasingly digital culture, studies continue to demonstrate the importance of handwriting to better learning.
-Dominion continues to emphasize penmanship, beginning with D’Nealian style print and moving to cursive instruction by second grade.
+Despite our increasingly digital culture, studies continue to demonstrate the importance of handwriting and how it relates to better learning.
+Oak Hill continues to emphasize penmanship, beginning with D’Nealian style print and moving to cursive instruction by second grade.
 Grammar school students also continue to develop their handwriting and language skills through the use of copywork.
 Copywork includes copying sayings, maxims, Scripture, and poetry in the student’s best handwriting, and it is an important step in developing good penmanship, punctuation, and spelling.

 Students in the Grammar School participate in daily cocurriculars, including drama, art, music.
 These classes provide broad exposure that supplements in-class learning about the arts.
 Students also have physical education, which we consider a necessary component of holistic Christian education.